Cabildo (opera): Prologue

-At The Cabildo, a tourguide (Barker) leads a group of tourists to the cell where the notorious pirate, Pierre Lafitte, was imprisoned during the War of 1812.
+At The Cabildo, a tour guide (Barker) leads a group of tourists to the cell where the notorious pirate, Pierre Lafitte, was imprisoned during the War of 1812.
 The guide tells the story of Pierre and his beloved Lady Valerie, then leads the group on.
 Tom and Mary, two newlyweds, remain in the cell and sing of their love.
 Tom rejoins the tour group while Mary stays behind, saying that she is tired.
 Wondering about the pirate and his lover, she falls asleep.

 The Dream

 It is now 1812.
 The British hold New Orleans under siege and Pierre Lafitte awaits execution in his cell.
 He is wrongly accused of having ordered the destruction of his own ship, the Falcon, and of the death of his lover Lady Valerie (who was a passenger) in order to cover his supposed theft of her bracelet.
 Alone in his cell, he vows to find Valerie before facing the firing squad.

 The drunken Gaoler brings Lafitte's lieutenant, Dominique You, into the cell.
 Dominique tells Pierre that General (later President) Andrew Jackson has come to an agreement with Pierre's brother Jean Lafitte.
 Pierre will find the cell door open for his escape, in return for the pirates' full participation in breaking the British siege and defending New Orleans.
 Pierre, however, is more concerned about the fate of Valerie.
 Dominique reluctantly tells him that the Falcon is lost, and urges him to tell the truth about the bracelet, which Valerie gave him as a token of their love.
 Pierre refuses, then sings of his love for Valerie.
 Dominique gives Pierre the bracelet which, minutes earlier, he had surreptitiously removed from the Governor's desk.
 He leaves as Pierre invokes Valerie's name.

 The ghost of Valerie appears and tells of the destruction of the Falcon and her subsequent drowning by one of Lafitte's own men.
 Pierre now wishes only to join her in death, but Valerie insists that he clear his name by joining General Jackson.
 They recall the evening when she gave Pierre the bracelet, and then sing of their love in a climactic duet.
 As she leaves, Valerie tells Pierre she has unlocked the cell door, making way for his escape.